Croissanton/TurnQuest/Documentation/Contractual Project Documents/documentation.md

 	- Contains methods responsible for players and enemies attacks.
 	- Allows to choose appropriate ability for the particular player's character class.
 	- Manage choosing different types of attacks.
-	- Invokes animation changes by the AnimationHandler class.

 ### Screens